particle-iot/docs/src/content/guide/how-to-build-a-product/development-devices.md

 to receive automatic firmware updates, you can unmark it as a development device.
 Non-development devices will be targeted to receive released product firmware or any firmware version it has been locked to run.

+This is useful if a device is no longer being used for active firmware development, and you would like it to behave just like any other device in the product fleet.

 From the Console, you can find the "Unmark development device" link by clicking the `...` icon from the Devices view: